 The task of finding a new sewing machine can be puzzling and confusing with all the options available out there.
 There are a few questions you need to ask yourself when you are considering buying a new sewing machine, whether it’s your first one or just looking for an upgrade.
-Once you have the answers to these questions like the reason why you want the machine, which type of work you are going to be doing with it, your skill level, and the amount of money you are willing to pay, it’s a matter of preference that’s left.
+Once you have the answers to these questions like the reason why you want the machine, which type of work you will do such as machine embroidery designs, your skill level, and the amount of money you are willing to pay, it’s a matter of preference that’s left.
 We will be clarifying the different types of sewing machines for different purposes further right here, and the one we think you should pick.

 Mechanical Sewing Machine